TheWhisp/android_local_manifest/README.md

-Local manifest to build CM10.1 for Samsung Galaxy Mini 2 &amp; Galaxy Ace Plus
+Repositories that are needed to build CyanogenMod 10.1 for Galaxy Mini 2 and Galaxy Ace Plus